-The VRC provides images from ARTstor and MDID for use inside the university.
+The VRC provides images for use within the university through the ARTstor platform.
 You can use these images for any of your presentations, papers, projects, etc. However, once you publish or use the images for anything outside of class or academic purposes, you have crossed the copyright line.
-In order to use images for non-educational reasons, you will need to seek permission from the copyright owner or else face lawsuits, large fines, and your work being rejected.
+In order to use images for non-educational reasons, you must seek permission from the copyright owner or else face lawsuits, large fines, and your work being rejected.
 Protect yourself.
 If you are unsure about the proper use of an image, just ask.

 Images in the Visual Resources Center collections are copyrighted.
 Reproduction of digital images in any format is regulated by law and subject to prior agreement with the owner, publisher or vendor of the item.
 When using these images, it is the user's responsibility to observe the rights of the copyright holders.